openssl/openssl/INSTALL.md

 If none of the generated build files suit your purpose, it's possible to write your own build file template and give its name through the environment variable `BUILDFILE`.
-For example, Ninja build files could be supported by writing `Configurations/build.ninja.tmpl` and the configure with `BUILDFILE` set like this (Unix syntax shown, you'll have to adapt for other platforms):
+For example, Ninja build files could be supported by writing `Configurations/build.ninja.tmpl` and then configure with `BUILDFILE` set like this (Unix syntax shown, you'll have to adapt for other platforms):

     $ BUILDFILE=build.ninja perl Configure [options...]